BrennanBarker/aa-roller/README.md

 4) Remove units (or take damage on aircraft carriers and/or battleships) from the board on each side as appropriate.

 5) Repeat from Step 1.

+I hope this makes your gaming more fun.
+If it has, would you consider [donating me a cup of coffee](paypal.me/brennanbarker)?